hazelcast/hazelcast/hazelcast-documentation/src/ClusteredJMX.md

 - `-Dhazelcast.mc.jmx.enabled=true` (default is false)
 - `-Dhazelcast.mc.jmx.port=9000` (optional, default is 9999)

-With embedded jetty, there is no need to deploy your Management Center application to any container or application server.
+With embedded Jetty, there is no need to deploy your Management Center application to any container or application server.

-You can start Management Center application with Clustered JMX enabled like the following,
+You can start Management Center application with Clustered JMX enabled as shown below.

 ```
 java -Dhazelcast.mc.jmx.enabled=true -Dhazelcast.mc.jmx.port=9999 -jar mancenter-3.3.jar
 ```

-After all you should see a log like below when the Management Center starts.
+Once Management Center starts, you should see a log similar to below.

 ```
 INFO: Management Center 3.3